-Polychlorinated Biphenyls;
+Polychlorinated Biphenyls.

-Oil Palm Production Manual (November 19, 2014);
+Oil Palm Production Manual published on November 19, 2014

-Note: within the framework of the process of the National Interpretation of the RSPO P&C for Honduras, the publication of the agreement SAG 813 2014, of the Oil Palm Production Manual, was identified, which has not been published and is not known to the technical committee.
+Note: within the framework of the process of the National Interpretation of the P&C of the RSPO of Honduras, the publication of the agreement SAG 813 2014, of the Oil Palm Production Manual, was identified, which has not been published and is not known to the committee technical.
 This will be reviewed by growers and processors once it becomes public knowledge.